 Knowledge, Ideas and News

 Is a small/mid-sized business (SMB) more vulnerable to IT security threats than a large corporation?
-Taylor Amerding of CSO Online (a quality IT publication), states:
+Taylor Armerding of CSO Online (a quality IT publication), states:

 “Small and mid-sized businesses are now the preferred targets for cyber criminals – not because they are lucrative prizes individually but because automation makes it easy to attack them by the thousands, and far too many of them are easy targets.”

-Read the full article.
+Read the full article by Talor Armerding.
 It’s short on geek speak and a good read for SMB owners and managers.
 We agree with his synopsis.

 While there are lots of practical things you can do to improve IT security, we know budgets are tight for Calgary-based companies right now.
 So we created a Top 7 list of IT Security actions you can take that are inexpensive and can be completed within a week to make your network more secure.

 Click on a title below to read more: